manotai/manot-client/README.md

     project_id=project["id"],
     data_path="/path/to/data",
     data_provider="s3",  # it must be "s3", "gcs" or "local"
-    percentage="percentage" # percentage of images to be considered insight should be larger than 0 and less or equal than 100
+    percentage="percentage", # percentage of images to be considered insight should be larger than 0 and less or equal than 100 description="The evaluation description", # by default, it is None ) print(evaluation)
-)
-print(evaluation)
 # {"id": evaluation_id, "name": "evaluation_example", "status": "started"}